-The ways to connect with other people have changed a great deal since I was a kid in the 80s.
+The ways we can connect with others have changed a great deal since I was a kid in the 80s.
 Technology is light years ahead of where it used to be, which makes connecting easier in some ways, but mental illness likes to get in the way and put up roadblocks.

 I think if I didn’t have the one or two people I connect with in “real life” (i.e. in person), I would feel very alone in spite of having a tight online support network.
-Perhaps that’s because it’s only since I started blogging last year that I really got engaged with other people online.
+Perhaps that’s because it’s only since I started blogging last year that I began really connecting with others in meaningful ways online.
 Before that my contacts with people were primarily in person, with a bit of phone, text, and email tossed in.
 It felt strange at first learning how to navigate an online community, but I feel nice and settled in now.

 Connecting with others can be a challenge with many types of mental illness.
 Anxiety disorders can leave people housebound.
-Depression can turn people like me into isolative hermits.
+Depression can turn people like me into isolative hermits, and it’s certainly made it hard for me to be around people.
 Trauma can make people hyper-vigilant and make it harder to trust others.
 Both the obsessions and compulsions of OCD can make it hard to function socially.
 People with borderline personality disorder can get trapped in a cycle of splitting between idealization and devaluation that can threaten interpersonal relationships.
 The list just seems to go on and on.

 Then there’s the issue of introversion vs. extroversion.
 I’m a natural introvert, and that combined with depression-related isolation makes me steer clear of others as much as possible.
 I would imagine that being extroverted but also having a social anxiety disorder would be very challenging with the two warring against each other.